RedPitaya/Documentation/appsFeatures/applications/streaming/appStreaming.rst

                 :align: center

             The application saves data from the board in BIN format.
 This is a binary format.
-If the application has finished writing data correctly or there is enough free space on the disk, the conversion to CSV format will be automatic.
+If the application has finished writing data correctly and there is enough free space on the disk, the conversion to CSV format will be automatic.

             .. figure:: img/csv_list.png
                 :width: 50%
                 :align: center

-            The created csv file can be opened with any text editor or spreadsheet editor:
+            The created CSV file can be opened with any text editor or spreadsheet editor:

             .. figure:: img/csv_view.png
                 :width: 80%